TurboWarp/docs/docs/packager/special-cloud-behaviors.md

 This affects cloud variables that are set to synchronize with other users.
 All of these cloud variables will be moved to a completely separate room disconnected from the original.
 Only people with the same room ID will have variables synced between them.
 It could take a couple seconds for cloud variables to update as it has to reconnect to the cloud variable server.

 This does not affect locally stored cloud variables.

-## ☁ set clipboard {#set-clipboard}

-When the value of `☁ set clipboard` is changed, the page will try to store the text in the user's clipboard.
-This might not always work.

 ## ☁ eval {#eval}